williampollock/SharedTools/README.md

 ### 1. Clone the Repository

-1. Open Visual Studio Code.
+1. Find a folder on your PC that you want the local repository to reside.
+Preferably a central location where you keep other python repositories.
+3. Open VS Code.
+If you set up VS Code properly, then you should be able to right click in the folder above and select "Open with Code".
-2. Open the integrated terminal by selecting View > Terminal from the menu.
+5. Open the integrated terminal in VS Code by selecting View > Terminal from the menu.
-3. Run the following command:
+6. Run the following command in the terminal:
    `git clone https://github.com/ohoopes/SharedTools.git`
-4. Open the cloned SharedTools folder in VS Code.
+7. Open the cloned SharedTools folder in VS Code.

 ### 2. Create and Activate the Virtual Environment via VS Code integrated terminal
 1. In the VS Code integrated terminal, navigate to the repository root.